ngs-doo/dal-benchmark/README.md

  * Complex models will benefit from "NoSQL" approach to modeling
  * Revenj/DSL-Platform has better performance then using SQL with data readers
  * DSL-Platform compiler will create a lot of boilerplate in the database, but it will also put that boilerplate to use
+ * JVM drivers could use some performance improvements